Veterinary Technician vs. Veterinary Technologist

 Some Will Be Asked to Step Into Leadership

-Because veterinary technicians and veterinary technologists are often second to veterinarians in the animal medicine organizational hierarchy, they may find themselves asked to do personnel management.
-Specifically, veterinary assistants often report to vet technologists and vet technicians in the same way that vet techs report to veterinarians.
-Vet techs may also be asked to manage non-clinical administrative staff as well.
+Because veterinary technicians and technologists are often second to veterinarians in the animal medicine organizational hierarchy, they may find themselves asked to manage personnel.
+Specifically, veterinary assistants often report to vet technologists and technicians in the same way that vet techs report to veterinarians.
+Vet techs may also be asked to manage non-clinical administrative staff.

 Both Can Work Wherever Vet Techs Are Needed